Titan Pharmaceuticals Inc. (TTNP) Reveals an Earnings Mystery

 TTNP’s Market Performance

-TTNP stocks went down by -29.44% for the week, with a monthly drop of -35.76% and a quarterly performance of -67.83%, while its annual performance rate touched -41.80%.
-The volatility ratio for the week stands at 9.43% while the volatility levels for the past 30 days are set at 12.64% for Titan Pharmaceuticals Inc..
-The simple moving average for the period of the last 20 days is -26.61% for TTNP stocks with a simple moving average of -60.50% for the last 200 days.
+TTNP stocks went up by 28.06% for the week, with a monthly drop of -12.04% and a quarterly performance of -54.66%, while its annual performance rate touched -19.68%.
+The volatility ratio for the week stands at 17.94% while the volatility levels for the past 30 days are set at 15.47% for Titan Pharmaceuticals Inc..
+The simple moving average for the period of the last 20 days is -2.30% for TTNP stocks with a simple moving average of -49.30% for the last 200 days.

 Analysts’ Opinion of TTNP